aspose-cells/Aspose.Cells-Products/cells/net/create/xlt/_index.md

 {{% blocks/products/pf/agp/text %}}

- It is easy for the developers to creat, load, modify and convert XLT format spreadsheet within running different reporting applications for data processing in just a few lines of code.
+ It is easy for the developers to create, load, modify and convert XLT format spreadsheet within running different reporting applications for data processing in just a few lines of code.

 {{% /blocks/products/pf/agp/text %}}